Skip to content

 At the end of the day, no matter how hard we try, our home will always smell a little like our dog.
 But you know what?
 We think that’s okay.
 Because while we love a fresh-smelling home, we love our dogs even more and they make our house a home far more than any scent ever could.

 That being said, there are ways to make your home smell a little less dog-like.
 Just remember to keep your dog groomed, clean your home regularly, and use dog-friendly essential oils and scents where possible.
+Essential oils are found in a variety of products, including alternative medical therapies, cleaning products, flavorings, herbal remedies, personal care products, and air fresheners, so pet owners should be cautious with all of these.

 Here at WOOOF, we have everything you need to keep your home and your pup smelling amazing.
-From dog shampoos and coat sprays to detangling brushes, dental chews, toothbrushes, and even non-toxic candles, we’re here to make sure your space is just as fresh and inviting as the furry friend who lives in it.
+From dog shampoos and coat sprays to detangling brushes, dental chewstoothbrushes, and even non-toxic candles, we’re here to make sure your space is just as fresh and inviting as the furry friend who lives in it.

 The Author: Charlotte Harris